juand-r/EMNLP-2019/README.md

 > ROUGE is a bad metric for summarization - so the authors "explore and propose alternative evaluation measures: the reported human-evaluation analysis shows that the proposed metrics, based on Question Answering, favorably compare to ROUGE – **with the additional property of not requiring reference summaries**".
 These evaluation metrics are also useful when used in an RL model: "training a RL-based model on these metrics leads to improvements (both in terms of human or automated metrics) over current approaches that use ROUGE as reward."

 :heavy_minus_sign: [SUM-QE: a BERT-based Summary Quality Estimation Mode](https://www.aclweb.org/anthology/D19-1618.pdf)
+> A new BERT-based **quality estimation** model for summarization, which also doesn't involve comparison with human references.

 ## [Style transfer](#contents)

 :heavy_minus_sign: [Semi-supervised Text Style Transfer: Cross Projection in Latent Space](https://www.aclweb.org/anthology/D19-1499.pdf)
+> The authors propose a "semi-supervised text style transfer model that combines the small-scale parallel data with the large-scale nonparallel data".
+The authors evaluate this on a dataset for style transfer between ancient and modern Chinese.

 :heavy_minus_sign: [Learning to Flip the Sentiment of Reviews from Non-Parallel Corpora](https://www.aclweb.org/anthology/D19-1659.pdf)